Theoretical Guarantees for AOA-based Localization: Consistency and Asymptotic Efficiency: Simulations

 \section{Simulations}

+In this section, we perform Monte Carlo simulations to validate the theoretical results of the proposed asymptotically efficient two-step estimator for AOA-based localization problems.
+Simulations are carried out separately for both 2-D and 3-D scenarios.

+In each scenario, we conduct \( N \) Monte Carlo trials using independent realizations of the measurement noise.
+For a given estimator, let \( \widehat{p}_{n,j} \) denote the estimate obtained in the \( j \)-th trial.
+Its performance is assessed in terms of the bias and root mean squared error (RMSE), defined as \cite{Wang2023, Zeng2024}: \begingroup \allowdisplaybreaks

+\endgroup where \( p^o \) denotes the true source, and \( m \) is the dimension of the source coordinates, with \( m = 2 \) for the 2-D case and \( m = 3 \) for the 3-D case.
+We employ the root Cramér–Rao lower bound (RCRLB) as a performance benchmark to assess whether the proposed estimators are asymptotically efficient.

+Our proposed estimators are denoted as follows: \begin{itemize} \item When the noise variance is known, we refer to the first-step estimator as BELS and its refined version (after the second step) as BELS+GN.

-In this section, we conduct Monte-Carlo simulations to verify our theoretical development.
-Simulations for the 2-D scenario and 3-D scenario are conducted separately.
-In 2-D scenario, we compare our estimators, denoted by Bias-Eli and Bias-Eli+GN, respectively, with \begin{enumerate}[(i)] \item PLS: the LS estimator \eqref{p_biased} that corresponds to the linear regression model \eqref{eq8} \cite{Lingren1978,Nardone1984}; \item MPR-SDP+GN: the 2-D version of the modified polar representation, which is produced by the GN iteration initialized with the SDP-based method \cite{Wang2018b}; \item Subspace: a relaxation-based linear estimator reducing errors by making use of all bearing and intersensor bearing geometric information \cite{Luo2019}. \end{enumerate} In 3-D scenario, we compare our Bias-Eli and Bias-Eli+GN estimators with \begin{enumerate}[(i)] \item PLS: the combination of the LS estimators \eqref{p_biased} and \eqref{z_biased}, which is generalized from the 2-D version;
+\item When the variance is unknown, we use the estimated variance \(\widehat{v}_n^a\) for the 2-D case (\(\widehat{v}_n^a\) and \(\widehat{v}_n^e\) for the 3-D case) and label the corresponding estimators as BELS\((\widehat{v}_n^a)\) and BELS\((\widehat{v}_n^a)\)+GN for the 2-D case (BELS\((\widehat{v}_n^a, \widehat{v}_n^e)\) and BELS\((\widehat{v}_n^a, \widehat{v}_n^e)\)+GN for the 3-D case), respectively. \end{itemize} In 2-D scenario, we compare our methods with the following existing estimators: \begin{enumerate}[(i)] \item PLS: the LS estimator \eqref{p_biased} that corresponds to the linear regression model \eqref{eq8} \cite{Lingren1978,Nardone1984}; \item MPR-SDP+GN: the 2-D version of the modified polar representation, which is produced by the GN iteration initialized with the SDP-based method \cite{Wang2018a}; \item Subspace: a relaxation-based linear estimator reducing errors by making use of all AOA and inter-sensor angular geometric information \cite{Luo2019}. \end{enumerate} In 3-D scenario, we compare our methods with the following existing estimators: \begin{enumerate}[(i)] \item PLS: the combination of the LS estimators \eqref{p_biased} and \eqref{z_biased}, which is generalized from the 2-D version;

 \item BR-PLE: the bias reduced solution to a CWLS problem that approximates the sine and cosine functions using their first-order Taylor expansions and then expands the parameter space by one dimension while imposing a norm constraint \cite{Wang2015};